 Alberta has exhibited and performed in various solo and group shows, including at Grand Union (2020), Eastside Projects (2020), DCA (2019), GoMA, Glasgow (2019), Pig Rock Bothy at the National Galleries of Scotland, Edinburgh (2019), 13th Havana Biennale, Cuba (2019), The Tyburn Gallery, London (2019), The City Arts Centre, Edinburgh (2019), The Showroom, London (2018), National Art Gallery of the Bahamas (2018), RAW Material, Dakar (2018), FADA Gallery, Johannesburg (2018), the Apartheid Museum, Johannesburg (2017), FRAMER FRAMED, Amsterdam (2015), Goethe On Main, Johannesburg (2015), at the Johannesburg Pavilion at the 56th Venice Biennale, Venice (2015), and BOZAR, Brussels (2014), amongst others.

 Her work is part of The Scottish National Gallery Collections, Glasgow Museums Collections and The Contemporary Art Research Collection at Edinburgh College of Art.

 Over 2021, Alberta will be sharing new work as part of British Art Show 9, Art Night London, Liverpool Biennial and Glasgow International.

-Whittle is an artist on the Holding Space programme as part of the Object Positions project at The Showroom.
+Whittle was an artist on the Holding Space programme as part of Object Positions at The Showroom.

-Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme.
-Working with curatorial fellow Teresa Cisneros, the group collaborate on research, production and programming for an exhibition to be held at The Showroom in 2018.
+Holding Space was a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme at The Showroom, 2017-18.